nest-desktop/nest-desktop/docs/deployer/deploy-docker-compose-insite.rst

 How to setup NEST Desktop and Insite
 ------------------------------------

-First get the configuration file for Docker Compose.
+First, get the configuration file for Docker Compose.

 .. code-block:: bash

    wget https://raw.githubusercontent.com/nest-desktop/nest-desktop-docker/main/examples/insite/docker-compose.yml

-For more information about Docker Compose, please read the :doc:`documentation </deployer/deploy-docker-compose>`.
+For more information about Docker Compose, please read the corresponding :doc:`documentation </deployer/deploy-docker-compose>`.

 |